 Avoid Foreclosure by Selling to a Home Investor

-One of the best ways to prevent a foreclosure is to sell your house to a home investor.
+For many struggling homeowners behind on mortgage payments, one of the best ways to prevent a foreclosure is to sell the house to a home investor.
 This helps pay off a mortgage fast.

-The Stages of Foreclosure
+The Consequences of Foreclosure

-Selling Your Home
+Options When Selling Your Home

-Depending on how much you owe you may have enough money to escape by the skin of your teeth, to put down a deposit or first month’s rent on a new apartment, to put a down payment on a new, more manageable mortgage, or even to purchase a small condo or townhouse for cash.
-Either way, you’ll be far better off than if you allow the foreclosure proceedings to take you all the way to an auction and an eviction.
+Depending on how much you owe you may have enough money to escape foreclosure and put a deposit and first month’s rent on a new apartment, make a down payment on a new, more manageable mortgage, or even to purchase a small condo or townhouse for cash.
+Either way, you’ll be far better off than if you allow the foreclosure proceedings to take you all the way to an auction and eviction.

 How Fast?
 Real Fast.

 The good news about selling your home as-is to investors like us is that we can get an offer to you very quickly.
 You’ll have a cash offer in your hands within 24 hours following your home assessment, and we can complete the closing in as little as three days.
 We even give you time for packing so you can move on to your next home, on your timeline.

 Can You Buy the Home and Sell it Back to Us?